sebapersson/petab_sciml/docs/src/format.md

 - `$inputArgumentIndex`: The input argument number in the neural network forward function.
 Starts from 0.
 - `$inputIndex` Indexing into the input argument ([syntax](@ref mapping_table_indexing)).
 Should not be specified if the input is a file.

-For [static hybridization](@ref hybrid_types) input PEtab identifiers are considered valid PETAB\_IDs without restrictions (e.g., they may be referenced in the parameters table, condition table, hybridization table, etc.).
+For [static hybridization](@ref hybrid_types) neural network input PEtab identifiers are considered valid PETAB\_IDs without restrictions (e.g., they may be referenced in the parameters table, condition table, hybridization table, etc.).
 For [dynamic hybridization](@ref hybrid_types), input PEtab identifiers can only be assigned an expression in the [hybridization table](@ref hybrid_table).

 #### Outputs